xsf/xmpp.org/content/blog/2023-11-05-newsletter.md

 Like this newsletter, many projects and their efforts in the XMPP community are a result of people’s voluntary work.
 If you are happy with the services and software you may be using, please consider saying thanks or help these projects!
 Interested in supporting the Newsletter team?
 Read more [at the bottom](#help-us-to-build-the-newsletter).

+### XSF Announcments

+### CertWatch

+Recently there was an incident via a so called, man-in-the_middle-attack (MitM) happened to an XMPP server.
+To reduce the risk of such attacks in the future an early stage service called [CertWatch](https://certwatch.xmpp.net/) has been published by our Community.
+Many thanks to Stephen P. Weber!
+Find more details below.

+{{< figure src="/images/logos/gsoc-2023-logo.svg" caption="XSF and Google Summer of Code 2023" >}}

+#### XMPP Summit 26 & FOSDEM 2024
+The XSF is again planning the XMPP Summit 26 to take place on February 1st & 2nd 2024 in Brussels (Belgium, Europe) and also be present at the FOSDEM 2024 February 3rd & 4th 2024!
+Find all the details in our [Wiki](https://wiki.xmpp.org/web/Conferences/Summit_26).
+Please sign-up now if you are planning, this helps a lot.
+The event is of course open for everyone interested to participate.
+[Spread the word](https://fosstodon.org/@xmpp/111313123888872184) also to your circles!

+### XMPP Vision & Strategic Workshop
+Join the upcoming XMPP Vision & Strategic Workshop to discuss and understand our community better, but also ask for your input on different topics with focus to the future of our federated network and technology.
+It will take place on Tuesday, 14th November 2023, 6:00 - 9:00 pm UTC.
+The event will be online and in English (details will follow).
+Everyone is welcome - please [spread the word](https://fosstodon.org/@xmpp/111319439579383047)!
+If you have questions [write here](https://xmpp.org/chat?xsf).

 ### XMPP and Google Summer of Code 2023

 The XSF has been [accepted again as hosting organisation at the GSoC 2023 and receive two slots for XMPP Contributors](https://xmpp.org/2023/02/xmpp-at-google-summer-of-code-2023/)!